droidgren/TopoScout/README.md

 * **State Persistence:** Automatically saves your last position, zoom level, selected language, and map layer settings locally in the browser.
 * **Bilingual Support:** Full support for English and Swedish.

-## Getting Started

-### Prerequisites

-No installation or backend server is required.
-This is a static HTML/JS application.

-### Running Locally

-1. Clone the repository or download the files.
-2. Ensure you have the following file structure:
-    * `index.html`
-    * `style.css`
-    * `script.js`
-3. Open `index.html` in any modern web browser.

-### Hosting

-This project is ready to be hosted on GitHub Pages or any static web server (Apache, Nginx, Netlify, Vercel).

 ## Usage